 Click on our “Events” page for details of the Sudbury and Wembley Dementia Carers Support Groups, our Willesden Dementia Carers Support Group and the Brent Community / Dementia Cafés.

 Here is a series of films produced by the Social Care Institute for Excellence (SCIE) reflecting current social care and health care practice.
-It covers adults, children and family issues, and topics include autism, dementia, end of life care, looking after children, older people and quality of life, personal budgets and telecare.
+It covers adults, children and family issues, and topics include autism, dementia, end of life care, looking after children, quality of life, personal budgets and telecare.

 Developed by the Foundation for People with Learning Disabilities this guide helps families of people with learning disabilities to plan for the future.